ChiSigma/donations-page-spencer/README.md

-# Spirited Away Splash Page
+# Donation Page for Spencer

-This was the final state of the Spirited Away information page for the Chi Sigma Cruise on March 31st, 2017
+While hosting a friend's 21st, Spencer's apartment was robbed.
+This is a donation page with Square and Venmo options to try to reimburse him for some of the items that were taken.